Do You Need a Foreign Language for College? Your Guide

 If you’re a sophomore in high school and are sure that pre-law or pre-med is your route to college, taking Latin next year can be a helpful language option.

-However, not all high schools may offer these languages through traditional curriculums.
-If you’re interested in taking one of these languages, you can do so in college.
+However, not all high schools may offer these languages through their traditional curriculum.
+If you’re interested in taking one of these languages, you can do so when you enroll in college.
 So, which language should you take in college?
 It’s completely up to you!
-If you’re curious and passionate about learning a new language, try it out.
+If you’re curious and passionate about learning a new language, you should definitely try it out.

 The answer depends on your preferred college’s requirements.
-Below are some examples of how much foreign language knowledge students need for admission at some top colleges:
+Below are some examples that offer insight into how much foreign language study you need for college admission.
+As you can see, the amount varies from college to college.

-Students aiming for colleges like UCLA or BU can choose how many units they want to do.
+Students aiming for colleges like UCLA or BU have more freedom to choose how many units they want to do.
 NYU or Cornell hopefuls are encouraged to push their language learning a step further.

-If you still have questions about language requirements or whether learning a foreign language can help you get into college, read on!
+If you still have questions about language requirements or whether learning a foreign language is required in college, read on!

-Most top colleges require a foreign language, but many colleges don’t have foreign language requirements.
+Most top colleges require a foreign language, but there are many colleges that don’t have foreign language requirements.
 Some schools may recommend you take another language in high school but don’t make it mandatory.
 You should check program requirements to see what colleges expect of you.

 Here is a list of some schools that don’t require a foreign language for admission:

 Most colleges require between two and four units of foreign language from students.
-However, some schools may only have recommendations or no requirements at all.
+However, some schools may only have recommendations, or no requirement at all.

 All languages require time and effort to learn and gain proficiency; however, languages with the same alphabet are typically easier for native English speakers.
-If you’re bilingual and know another alphabet, you may find many languages easier to learn.
+If you happen to be bilingual and know another alphabet, you may find many languages easier to learn.

-Teaching yourself a language cannot substitute for foreign language units in high school.
-You can take an exam at a local language center to receive an attestation for your proficiency level.
+Teaching yourself a language cannot alone substitute foreign language units in high school.
+You can opt to sit an exam at a local language center to receive an attestation for your proficiency level.
 A certificate granted from a recognized institution carries more weight on your application than a mere mention of your self-teaching.

-Many universities are happy to consider instead of foreign languages.
-These include universities such as NYU, Brown, and Georgetown – be sure to check the requirements of your preferred college.
+Absolutely, and many universities are happy to consider it in lieu of foreign languages.
+These include universities such as NYU, Brown, and Georgetown– be sure to check the requirements of your preferred college.

 Universities welcome bilingual students and are usually flexible with their specific needs.
 Some universities may waive college-taught foreign language requirements when students can demonstrate proficiency in another language.